InnovadexLLC/cloud-configurator/README.md

 For now, AWSProvider is the only one that's provided in the source code.
 It uses AWS's excellent [CloudFormation](http://aws.amazon.com/cloudformation/) service for building out a set of cloud resources.

-A new VPC is created for every pipeline stage of a given application.
+A new [vpc](http://aws.amazon.com/vpc/) is created for every pipeline stage of a given web application.